ecarrenolozano/tutorials-opensource-initiatives/biocypher_education/tutorials/tutorial_A/tutorial_a.md

 a.
 Create a file called `adapter_synthetic_proteins.py` under the folder `/template_package/adapters/`, in this file we are going to create our adapter.

 b.
-Write classes for the different nodes and properties in our graph.
-In this case analyze the following snippet and compare with the node elements we expect in our schema file (`schema_file.yaml`).
+Write classes for the different nodes and their properties in our graph.
+For now, focus on analyzing the following snippet and compare it with the node elements expected in our schema file (`schema_file.yaml`).

 **File: `/template_package/adapters/adapter_synthetic_proteins.py`**
 ```python